Meet Melissa! The founder and creator of the Speech Therapy Store.

-I then went on to get my undergraduate degree in Communication Disorders and Sciences from the University of Oregon.
-I then continued on further to get my masters degree in Speech-Language Pathology from Nova Southeastern University.
+I got my undergraduate degree in Communication Disorders and Sciences from the University of Oregon.
+I then continued on further to get my master’s degree in Speech-Language Pathology from Nova Southeastern University.

 My Career Path

 The 2019-2020 school year was officially the mark of my 10th year as a Speech-Language Pathologist!
 It’s hard to believe that it’s already been that long.
 I have worked in the elementary, middle, and high school settings.